insure logo

 Some home insurance claims are more common than others.
 Regardless of where you live and what type of home you own, certain risks are always higher than others.

-According to the Insurance Information Institute (III), the most common homeowners insurance claims for property damage in 2020 were:
+According to the Insurance Information Institute (III), the most common homeowners insurance claims for property damage are:

 Cause of damagePercentage of losses